mrinalkumarjha/CoreAngularEcommerce/README.md

 ecommerce application build on dotnet core and angular

 # Extension needed to add for vs code
-c sharp
+c# by microsoft

-c sharp extension
+c sharp extension  by JosKreativ

-material icon theme
+material icon theme by philip (optional)

-nuget-package-manager
+nuget package manager by jmrog

-SQLite
+SQLite by alexcvzz

+nuget gallery  by pcislo

 dotnet sln add API -- to add api project to sln